in2code-de/in2connector/Documentation/Extbase.md

 Also add all `objectClass`es new objects should have.
 The `mapping` part is for extbase.
 The `tableName` contains the connection identifier of your connection demand:

+Relations to other tables are supported.
+Currently relations are limited to type inline without relation tables (MM).

 ext_localconf.php:
 ```
 $connectionRegistry = \TYPO3\CMS\Core\Utility\GeneralUtility::makeInstance(In2code\In2connector\Registry\ConnectionRegistry::class);